incoresemi/river_core/docs/source/gui.rst

  - **config.yaml** should contain the path to the directory containing the yaml file specifying the parameters of the chromite core. (dut_config.yaml) (For chormite you can find the config file named ``default.yaml`` within sample_config directory in the chromite repo)
  - **work_dir** (optional) should contain the path to the work directory the user wants to use.
  - **linker_dir** (optional) should contain the path to the directory conatining the ``link.ld`` file and ``model_test.h`` files.
 If left empty, the generator will create those files.
- - **modules_dir** should contain the path to the directory containing all the tests. (path to the modules directory within the uarch_modules repository)
+ - **modules_dir** should contain the path to the directory containing all the tests. (path to the modules directory within the uarch_modules repository mentioned earlier)
  - **select modules** will contain all the modules for which the tests can be generated. (currently use either **All** or **branch predictor** as no other modules are supported.
 The modules specified other than them are just for demonstration purposes)
  - **generate covergroups** can be enabled if the user wants to generate covergroups in addition to the tests.
 - **Reference Plugin** section is used to select the reference plugin.
 The user can choose the plugin between **spike** and **modspike**.
 But, **to run tests on chromite it is necessary to use modspike**